This month’s Eat Well, Spend Less theme is food for the holidays!

-Making eggs, bacon and toast for our whole clan can be time prohibitive on early mornings, so I am a fan of egg breakfasts that can be made ahead of time.
-The first casserole below is a family favorite, but I also love filling the freezer with egg sandwiches and burritos that we can pull out, reheat and enjoy as needed!
+Making eggs, bacon, and toast for our whole clan can be time-prohibitive in the early mornings, so I am a fan of egg breakfasts that can be made ahead of time.
+The first casserole below is a family favorite, but I also love filling the freezer with egg sandwiches and burritos that we can pull out, reheat, and enjoy as needed!

 Baked oatmeal is almost like having breakfast cake or granola bars for breakfast!
 Prepare the oatmeal the night before and then transfer from the fridge to oven in the morning for a quick and easy breakfast.

 Steel Cut Oats in a Slow Cooker